niorgai/StatusBarCompat/README.md

 1. If work with `TabActivity`, It will show a black line in contentView, so you can call `StatusBarCompat.setStatusBarColor(Activity activity, int statusColor, int alpha)` and the suggest alpha is 112.
 2. If first view is `DrawerLayout`, let its child view set `fitsSystemWindow` to false.
+3. When use `translucentStatusBar`, the method set `View.SYSTEM_UI_FLAG_LAYOUT_FULLSCREEN` to Window, so there will be [AndroidBug5497](https://issuetracker.google.com/issues/36911528) if work with softInputKeyboard, try [Workaround](https://github.com/madebycm/AndroidBug5497Workaround) to get help.

 # Link:
 1. Blog [Android-translucent-status-bar](http://niorgai.github.io/2016/03/20/Android-transulcent-status-bar/).